enowars/enowars-service-example/README.md

 # Required changes

-You'll probably want to through all of these files and replace `n0t3b00k` with your service's name accordingly.
+- You'll probably want to through all of these files and replace `n0t3b00k` with your service's name accordingly.

+- Assign your service a unique port.
+(See `service/docker-compose.yml`, `service/Dockerfile`, `service/src/n0t3b00k.py` and `checker/checker.py`)

+# Checking your service

+You will have to implement a checker script, which periodically interacts with your service to store and retrieve flags and checks if it still behaves correctly.
+The game engine will call your checker during a CTF.
+However, you can also perform all game engine call manually in your local development environment.

+- First, start your service with `cd service` and `docker-compose up --build`.
+- Next, start your checker with `cd checker` and `docker-compose up --build`.
+The checker launches a web interface on the port configured in its `docker-compose.yml`.
+- Browse to `http://localhost:<checker-port>` to reach the checker interface.

+Use the interface to call your different checker methods.
+TODO add screenshots?

+# Questions?

+We understand that this can be a bit overwhelming at first, but you'll quickly get used to the workflow.
+Nonetheless, *please* reach out to us if you're having problems getting started or something is unclear.